kamataryo/inat-convex/README.md

 ## Usage example

-Place a common name or scientific name as an argument and you can get a GeoJSON object which streamed out from standard output of the process.
+Place a common name, taxon (genus, family, order and etc) or scientific name as an argument and you can get a GeoJSON object which streamed out from standard output of the process.

 ```shell
 $ npx @kamataryo/inat-convex "セトウチマイマイ"          # with a Japanese common name